swiftlang/swift/docs/HighLevelSILOptimizations.rst

   may act as a guard to other potentially mutating operations, such as ``get_element_address``.

+array.uninitialized(count: Builtin.Word) -> (Array<T>, Builtin.RawPointer)

+  Creates an array with the specified number of elements.
+It initializes the storage descriptor but not the array elements.
+The returned tuple contains the new array and a raw pointer to the element storage.
+  The caller is responsible for writing the elements to the element storage.

 array.props.isCocoa/needsElementTypeCheck -> Bool
   Reads storage descriptors properties (isCocoa, needsElementTypeCheck).
   This is not control dependent or guarded.
 The optimizer has